JujuAdams/ScribbleJunior/2.0/Config-Macros.md

 # Config Macros

-The macros on this page can be found in the `__ScribblejrConfig` script.
+The macros on this page can be found in the `__ScribbleJrConfig` script.
 All macros start with `SCRIBBLEJR_` but this part of the macro name has been removed for brevity.

 ?> You should edit these macros to suit your own needs when using Scribble Junior.